 MUS 116 Ear Trng & Sight Singing II (2 Credits)

-This course is designed to develop music reading and related aural skills through practice and application of sight reading techniques and ear training procedures.
-This course is the second in a series of two, the first of which is MUS 115 Ear Training and Sight Singing I.
+This is a continuation of MUS-115 designed to further develop music reading and related aural skills through practice and application of sight-reading techniques and ear training procedures.
+It is designed for the music major.